San Leandro California

 This tract was built in the 1950s.
 Homes are two and three bedrooms.
 Shopping is convenient at local Marina Square Shopping Center, and John Muir Middle School is also nearby.
 Lacqua Manor is between Marina Boulevard to Williams/Davis Street, and from the Nimitz freeway to the Bart tracks.

-The Marina Vista homes were built between 1993 and 1999 by Wesco home builder.
+Built between 1993 and 1999 by Wesco.
 These homes also abut the natural beauty of the marsh along the Bay Trail.
 They have 5 models the "Malibu" (single story model), "The Huntington", "The Carmel", "The Monterrey" and "The Catalina".
-These homes were between 1807 -2917 square feet and had 2 and 3 car garages.
-Scott has some builder floor plans of these homes.
+They are between 1807 -2917 square feet and had 2 and 3 car garages.
+Scott has some builder floor plans of these development.

 Marina Faire is located near the open spaces of the San Leandro Marina and the Tony Lema golf course, along the bay.
-Homes are generally three-bedroom, 1960s tract homes although there are many condominiums available.
+Generally they have three-bedroom, built in the 1960s as tract homes and many condominiums as well.
 Marina Faire is south of Mulford Gardens.

 This neighborhood was once well-farmed land with an abundance of oyster beds along the bay.
 Today, Mulford Gardens is a neighborhood with a variety of housing styles, larger lots and some light industry.
 It is located along the bay on both sides of Marina Boulevard down to Fairway Drive.
 Marina Golf course is in Mulford Gardens.